albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

       -  Disabled: Reading simply creates a flight plan with the airports as intermediate waypoints and the last one as destination.
 See example below.

+   -  ``Read first and last item as navaid``: Does not require airports as start and destination and will resolve the first and last item to navaids.
+Useful for reading snippets.
+   -  ``Read: Match coordinates to waypoints``: Tries to matches coordinates to nearby waypoints.
+      ``EICK 5000N00760W EDDF`` will result in ``EICK GAPLI EDDF`` if this is enabled, for example.

 -  ``Create Flight Plan``: Closes the dialog and creates a new flight plan for the parsed route description and replaces the current plan.